yash-sharma1/docs-site/docs/smart-chain/developer/bind-tokens.md

 # Bind Token

 BSC and BC work together to ensure that one token can circulate in both formats with confirmed total supply and be used in different use cases.
-Token Binding can happen at any time after BEP2 and BEP20 are ready.
-The token owners of either BEP2 or BEP20 only need to complete the **Binding** process when a cross-chain feature is necessory.
+Token Binding can happen at any time after BEP2/BEP8 and BEP20 are ready.
+The token owners of either BEP2/BEP8 or BEP20 only need to complete the **Binding** process when a cross-chain feature is necessory.

+You can use this [tool](https://github.com/binance-chain/token-bind-tool).

-## Issue BEP2 Token
+## Issue BEP2 or BEP8 Token

-Please refer to this [doc](../../tokens.md)
+Please refer to this [doc](../../tokens.md) to issue BEP2

+Please refer to this [doc](../../wallets/tutorial/bep8.md) to issue BEP8

 **Example**
-Let's issue a new token `ABC`
+Let's issue a new BEP2 token `ABC`
 ```bash
 ## mainnet
 bnbcli token issue --symbol ABC --token-name "ABC token" --mintable --total-supply 10000000000000000 --from owner --chain-id Binance-Chain-Tigris --node http://dataseed4.org:80